 Not gathering market intelligence leaves a company vulnerable.
-Remember in Chapter 8 "Using Marketing Channels to Create Value for Customers" when we discussed Encyclopedia Britannica, the market leader in print encyclopedia business for literally centuries?
+Remember Encyclopedia Britannica, the market leader in print encyclopedia business for literally centuries?
 Encyclopedia Britannica didn't see the digital age coming and nearly went out of business as a result.
 (Suffice it to say, you can now access Encyclopedia Britannica online.)
 By contrast, when fuel prices hit an all-time high in 2008, unlike other passenger airline companies, Southwest Airlines was prepared.
 Southwest had anticipated the problem, and early on locked in contracts to buy fuel for its planes at much lower prices.
 Other airlines weren't as prepared and lost money because their fuel expenses skyrocketed.
 Meanwhile, Southwest Airlines managed to eke out a profit.
 Collecting market intelligence can also help a company generate ideas or product concepts that can then be tested by conducting market research.

 Gathering market intelligence involves a number of activities, including scanning newspapers, trade magazines, and economic data produced by the government to find out about trends and what the competition is doing.
 In big companies, personnel in a firm's marketing department are primarily responsible for their firm's market intelligence and making sure it gets conveyed to decision makers.
 Some companies subscribe to news service companies that regularly provide them with this information.
 LexisNexis is one such company.
 It provides companies with news about business and legal developments that could affect their operations.
+Other companies subscribe to mystery shopping services, companies that shop a client and/or competitors and report on service practices and service performance.
 Let's now examine some of the sources of information you can look at to gather market intelligence.